 GWAAR staff are engaged in a variety of grant-funded projects that support older people and aging professionals, including special projects connecting veterans to home health services and outreach and education on the Medicare and Medicaid programs.

-GWAAR serves aging programs in all of Wisconsin’s counties and tribes—with the exception of Dane and Milwaukee Counties.
+Our brochure provides a brief summary of the technical support, programs and services we provide in all of Wisconsin’s counties and tribes—with the exception of Dane and Milwaukee Counties.
 Learn about Wisconsin demographic trends on the Wisconsin Department of Health Services website.

 Our plan provides a clear view of our structure, the context in which we work, and the program goals we aim to accomplish from 2019-2021.